Harold Begbie: “The Man Who Did God for the Westminster Gazette”

 “Harold Begbie” is excerpted from an article for the Hillsdale College Churchill Project.
 To view the original, click here.
 To SUBSCRIBE for fresh articles weekly from the Churchill Project, reaching 60,000 readers worldwide: Click here, scroll to bottom, enter your email address in the box entitled “Stay in touch with us.”
-Your email address is never given out and will remain a mystery wrapped in a mystery inside an enigma.
+Your email address is never given out and will remain a riddle wrapped in a mystery inside an enigma.

 “The hand of destiny”